jkevin1/lang/README.md

 # lang

-Screwing around with ideas for making a language.
+Screwing around with ideas for making a language which draws from a lot of sources (c/c++, rust, java, etc)  With the goal of speed and safety without sacrificing readability and simplicity wherever possible..
 More just an exercise than anything serious, but if I get it working i might end up actually using it in my own projects

 lex.hpp/lex.cpp: very early test of a lexer, doesn't even come close to implementing a full language lexer, that requires a specification first : ^ )